 La Maison du Burger – Need a munch on the go?
 Or after a big night on the piss?
 Stop in at La Maison du Burger, opposite Snell Sports in Chamonix centre.
 With burgers, paninis, and my favourite “steak, frites, fromage” you’ll be as full as a bull in no time.
 A cheap and easy option when you’re running at full pace after a day up the hill.

-Hibou – Not sure how to pronounce this one but…If you’re feeling a bit gross after days of eating carbs, grease and pastries, check out HIBOU for some fresh and tasty meals on the go.
+Hibou – Not sure how to pronounce this one but…If you’re feeling a bit gross after days of eating carbs, grease and pastries, check out HIBOU for some fresh, healthy and tasty meals on the go.
 All homemade with the best produce around, this little store reminds us just how good eating healthy can be.
-With flavours from all around the world and a killer coffee to match, this place is the seriously da bomb.

 La Jonction Coffee – Passing through Chamonix centre?
-Stop in at La Junction Coffee for a sweet treat and a coffee.
+Stop in at La Junction Coffee for a sweet treat, a coffee or a hot chocolate.
 This trendy little spot is perfect for a catchup with friends (girls I’m talking to you) or just a takeaway coffee to send you on your way.
 In the heart of winter, you’ll warm up with one of the best coffees and hot chocolates around.

 Chamonix Lodge – Looking for a place to stay in Chamonix?
 Then Chamonix Lodge is a perfect spot to meet like minded people in shared accommodation “lodge style.”
 If you’re planning a boys trip or an affordable get away with the Mrs, there’s plenty of options available, with shared dorms and private double or twin rooms.
 Better yet, free breakfast in the shared kitchen and the hot tub/sauna is perfect for those sore muscles after a days shredding.
 It’s a short walk to town so you’ll be in the heart of Chamonix, ready to eat, ski or party in no time.
 Check it out and book your next stay HERE!